kalamuna/kalapress/README.md

 While you're working on SCSS, JS, and ACF Block files, you can run `npm run start` to auto compile any changes you've made.
 Browsersync should be supported.

 #### Compile Files
-To compile for production, you can run `npm run build` and it will place the compiled ACF Block files and Theme CSS and JS in the /wp-content/themes/kalapress-theme/build folder.
+To compile for production, you can run `npm run build` and it will place the compiled ACF Block files and Theme CSS and JS in the `/wp-content/themes/kalapress-theme/build` folder.

 ### Adding custom blocks

 #### ACF Blocks
 Building blocks using Advanced Custom Fields Pro (ACF) is a fast and relatively simple method of creating custom Gutenberg blocks.
 The main drawbacks to creating via this method are a) it’s not open source and is dependent on a paid plugin, and b) the “Preview” in the editor doesn’t at all match the output, which can be confusing for users.

-1. Create a new folder in blocks/acf with the name of your desired block, for instance card--featured
+1. Create a new folder in blocks/acf with the name of your desired block, for instance `card--featured`
-2. Create a file with the same name as the folder for rendering the contents, in this case card--featured.php
+2. Create a file with the same name as the folder for rendering the contents, in this case `card--featured.php`
-3. Create a block.json file in that new folder, with the relevant info filled out
+3. Create a `block.json` file in that new folder, with the relevant info filled out

 ```
 {
   "$schema": "https://schemas.wp.org/trunk/block.json%22,
   "apiVersion": 3,
   "name": "acf/card--featured",
-  "title": "Fastrak - Card Featured",
+  "title": "Kalamuna - Card Featured",
   "description": "Display a clickable block of content with a featured image, headline, and text.",
   "category": "theme",
   "icon": "images-alt2",